MK720-dev/Data_Structures_With_Python/README.md

 # Data-Structures-and-Algorithms-With-Python
-This repository contains the main linked data structures in computer science and well as some of their applications.
+This repository contains the main linked data structures in computer science as well as some of their applications.
 It also includes different algorithms.
 It is all implemented using python.

 ## Featured data structures: